rafaart/ESP/ESP8266_MPU6050-master/README.md

 ESP8266 MPU6050 Triple Axis Gyroscope & Accelerometer Library
-based on MPU6050 Arduino Library from http://www.jarzebski.pl modified for ESP8266 compatibility by Emanuele Buchicchio https://github.com/emanbuc
+based on MPU6050 Arduino Library from http://www.jarzebski.pl modified for ESP8266 compatibility by Emanuele Buchicchio https://github.com/emanbuc now modify by me to work with the different number of bits in esp32 regiters.

 Original MPU6050 library reference: